Is Income Protection Worth It? The Pros And Cons

 1) Having a pre-existing medical condition can raise your premiums

-Pre-existing medical conditions can increase your Income Protection premiums (or in some cases mean that you cannot obtain cover at all).
+Pre-existing medical conditions can increase your income protection premiums (or in some cases mean that you cannot obtain cover at all).
 Here are some common examples:

 - Chronic illnesses: Includes conditions such as diabetes, heart disease, and asthma.